 The two primary causes for premature deterioration of asphalt streets are weather and traffic.
 As the frost is leaving the ground during the spring thaw, the gravel under the street has high moisture content, which affects the load carrying capacity of the asphalt pavement.
 Therefore, in order to prolong the service life of the streets and highways, axle weight restrictions are imposed during the spring thaw when streets are most susceptible to damage due to heavy loads.

 The exact dates on which seasonal limits go into effect and are removed vary depending on annual temperature variations.
 Seasonal load limits in Victoria go into effect on the date determined by the Minnesota Department of Transportation (MnDOT).

 Current Road Restrictions

-The Minnesota Department of Transportation started spring load restrictions in the metro frost zone on Friday, March 10, 2023 at 12:01 a.m.
+The Minnesota Department of Transportation started spring load restrictions in the metro frost zone on Friday, March 10, 2023 at 12:01 a.m. and ended on April 24, 2023.
 More information is available on the MNDot website.

 Road Restrictions Map

 Notification of the date road restrictions go into effect will be posted at the MnDOT website, or you may call (651) 366-5400 or toll free at (800) 723-6543.